What is a bobcat?

 Female bobcats can breed during their first year (9–12 months old), though this rarely occurs.
 Males are sexually mature at 2 years of age.
 Bobcats have a mating and kitten season.
 The mating season in southern California is generally from around December to February.
 During this time, bobcats tend to mark their territories and trails more frequently, and so their scrapes may be more obvious during mating season (it's a good time to keep your eye out for bobcat sign!).
 Once a female is pregnant, the gestation period is 60 days.
 Females typically have litters of 2–4 kittens, but in the Santa Monica Mountains, at least one female has had a litter of 5 kittens!
 The female will give birth to her kittens in a den that she has found, and then she will stay with her kittens in the den for a few months, rarely straying far from the den site.
-The den is not something she constructs herself, but a spot she considers safe and hidden for raising her kittens.
+The den is not a structure the mother bobcat will construct herself, but a spot she considers safe and hidden for raising her kittens.
 Den sites are often abandoned woodrat nests, thick piles of vegetation, or even sometimes in urban areas in the backyards of residential areas.
 Urban den sites may provide safety from predation by coyotes, although why female bobcats choose particular den sites is unknown.

 Local bobcat research